lucashuet93/apiops-vnet-github/README.md

 ## Deploying the Infrastructure

 Navigate to the [infrastructure](./infrastructure/) folder and update the [terraform.tfvars](./infrastructure/terraform.tfvars) file with an Azure region and unique `prefix`.
-Apply the configuration:
+Next run the following from a terminal: -

-`terraform apply --var-file=terraform.tfvars`
+`make deploy`

 ## Create GitHub Environments